Exclusive Webinar: Beyond the Perimeter – How to See Every Threat in Hybrid Networks

 4. Forensic Access and Recovery:

-Analysts can safely access the isolated endpoint to gather logs, dump memory, or verify indicators of compromise.
+Analysts can safely access the isolated endpoint to gather logs, dump memory, or verify indicators of compromise, collecting forensic data that strengthens your threat intelligence.

 Once verified and cleaned, the device is gradually reconnected to the network under controlled monitoring.